| Description | Peacock Lily (Acidanthera bicolor var. murielae) is a tender bulb (corm) with star-shaped white flowers having a purple center. |

 | Moisture | average, moist |

-| Soil & Site | average, moist well drained |
+| Soil & Site | average, moist, well-drained |

 | Temperature | hardy to 25 degrees F |

-| Leaves | sword-like ribbed green leaves, |
+| Leaves | Pointed sword-like ribbed green leaves can reach 2-4 feet. |

 | Dimensions | 24-36 inches tall |

-| Maintenance | Plant corms 5 inches deep 8 inches apart.
+| Maintenance | Plant corms 2-6 inches deep, 8 inches apart in groups.
 Harvest corms in the fall, dry, clean carefully, and store at 55-68 °F (13-20°C) with some ventilation |

-| Propagation | corms |
+| Propagation | Division of corms, |

-| Misc Facts | (syn.
-Gladiolus callianthus) |
+| Misc Facts | syn.
+Gladiolus callianthus, aka: Abyssinian, Abyssinian Gladiolus, Fragrant gladiolus, Sword lily |

-| Notes & Reference | #04-Herbaceous Perennial Plants (Allan Armitage), North Carolina State University fact sheet (web) |
+| Notes & Reference | #04-Herbaceous Perennial Plants (Allan Armitage), #284-University of Wisconsin-Madison (hort.extension.wisc.edu), North Carolina State University fact sheet (web) |